National Crossword Puzzle Day is celebrated each year on December 21.

 In Japan.
 The crossword puzzle is called a nomogram or paint-by-numbers.
 Players do not have to fill in words.
 Each square contains a syllable.

 Two main clues in crossword puzzles, straight crosswords, require the player to find the right word based on the definition.
 And cryptic crosswords that challenge the player to solve a puzzle within the puzzle.

-- In 1930 a board game based on anagrams and crossword puzzles was developed by architect Alfred M. Butts.
+- In 1930, a board game based on anagrams and crossword puzzles were developed by architect Alfred M. Butts.
 The board game featured a familiar crossword design and, with some minor changes, became the game we know today as Scrabble™.

 The New York Times receives 125 crossword submissions each day.